rook/rook/Documentation/development-flow.md

 ### Design Document

 For new features of significant scope and complexity, a design document is recommended before work begins on the implementation.
+So create a design document if:

+* Adding a new storage provider
+* Adding a new CRD
+* Adding a significant feature to an existing storage provider.
+If the design is simple enough to describe in a github issue, you likely don't need a full design doc.

 For smaller, straightforward features and bug fixes, there is no need for a design document.
 Authoring a design document for big features has many advantages: